 – More people will look into buying condos in Mississauga since affording a house in Mississauga is going to be even more expensive.

-– Rental demand might go up since less people will become qualified to buy a home.
+– Rental demand might go up since fewer people will become qualified to buy a home.

 – Some first-time home buyers will need to hold off with buying and instead continue to save for a greater down payment in order to offset higher monthly mortgage payments.